ruby-grape/grape/README.markdown

 Serialization takes place automatically.
 For more detailed usage information, please visit the [Grape Wiki](http://github.com/intridea/grape/wiki).

+## Error Handling

+The default behavior of Grape is to rescue all exceptions and to return a 403 status code with the exception's message in the response body.

+It's possible to disable this behavior and pass exceptions further up the stack.
+This usually means displaying the web server's error page as a result.

+    class Twitter::API < Grape::API
+      use Grape::Middleware::Error, :rescue => false
+      ...
+    end

+It's also common to change the error format to JSON.

+    class Twitter::API < Grape::API
+      use Grape::Middleware::Error, :format => :json
+      ...
+    end

+Finally, you can specify your own error formatter.
+The following example returns a custom error message in the JSON format.

+    class Twitter::API < Grape::API
+      use Grape::Middleware::Error, :format => :custom, :formatters = { lambda { |message| { :custom => "the error message was: #{message}" } }
+      ...
+    end

 ## Note on Patches/Pull Requests

 * Fork the project.